• Skip to primary navigation

 After eating that quiche, I started the hunt for a classic recipe to make for parties and events.
 Even better, I'd use my 9 inch removable bottom tart pan so that I could push the quiche out of the pan, take it to an event and not worry about getting the pie plate back.
 This quiche, mostly courtesy of Emeril, was perfect!

 I've already made this twice in the past couple of days -- once for Fuzz and once for a school parent event.
 If you have any questions or a better quiche recipe, email me and let me know.
-I think what makes Emeril's so good is the 2 eggs and 2 yolks plus the half & half.
+I think what makes this one so good is the 2 extra yolks plus the half & half.

 • Quiche for Two or Three